algoaccess/edison_mod_kernel_image_gen/README.md

 ##Create Debian image from source

 Although Ubilinux is based on Debian, there may be use cases where you may not want to use it and might want to compile your own Debian-based version.
 So here are the instructions to do so.
+I have set the rootfs to use a fixed 1536MB to give more space for installing packages.

 ```bash
 sudo rm -rf edison-src